volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

 Apart from providing a bunch of features, TypeScript 4.2 contains breaking changes that may have an impact on your application if it uses generators.

-If the value of a **yield** expression is captured, but TypeScript can't figure out the type of the expression, it will throw an **implicit any error**, which is exactly the same error we were talking about at the beginning of the article.
+If the value of a **yield** expression is captured, but TypeScript can't figure out what type should be received from the expression (for example, if it isn't contextually typed), it will throw an **implicit any error**, which is exactly the same error we were talking about at the beginning of the article.

 Let's see some code examples: